 In June of 2011, I had the experience of a lifetime when I traveled to Sweden to visit the places my ancestors lived.
-June 17th, I met Pia after corresponding with her three years.
-On that same day, friendly historians from Norra Solberga Parish, Anita and Yngve Anarp, showed Pia and myself several of the places where Anders and Maria lived in Norra Solberga and Flisby Parishes.
+On June 17th, I met Pia after corresponding with for her three years.
+On that same day, friendly historians from two Norra Solberga Parish, Anita and Yngve Anarp, showed Pia and I several of the places where Anders and Maria lived in Norra Solberga and Flisby Parishes.